Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 • Repeat from the top.

-This is why network is a potent and lead-pulling option for venture capital firms in particular: your network is literally your product.
-The founders you work with, the operators and the vendors you’re connected to, are the “value added” features that pull new deal flow into your firm like the world’s most powerful content marketing tractor beam.
+This is why network is a potent and lead-pulling option for venture capital firms in particular: Your network is literally your product.
+The founders you work with and the operators and vendors you're connected to are the “value-added” features that pull new deal flow into your firm like the world's most powerful content marketing tractor beam.

-If you’re not a VC firm, you’re still in the running to produce this kind of thought leadership.
+If you're not a VC firm, you're still in the running to produce this kind of thought leadership, but the content marketing strategy may change (focusing on other networks, like partners or aspirational customers).
 If you can identify and elevate insight in others, whether you know them already or not, you can produce network-based thought leadership content.

 4. Industry Analysis

-If you can pay attention to what’s happening around you and recognize what’s working and what’s not working, and why, you can do analysis-based thought leadership content.
+If you can pay attention to what's happening around you and recognize what's working and what's not working, you can do analysis-based thought leadership content.

 Let's talk about Hiten Shah.

-This is Hiten in full product management thought leadership mode: he’s got a read on what sank the prospects of a hugely promising product, and he’s sharing that read in the hope of helping product managers avoid some of the same mistakes that Evernote made.
+This is Hiten in full product management thought leadership mode: He's got a read on what sank the prospects of a hugely promising product, and he's sharing that read in the hopes of helping product managers avoid some of the same mistakes that Evernote made.

 And that perspective resonates with people.
 Specifically, it resonates with other product managers.